max-abe-king/workflows/schema_change_detection/README.md

 2. Copy and paste the entire table_schema_change_detection.dig file into the workflow.

-3. Add a project file for each query in the 'sql' folder and make sure to adjust names to reflect.
+3. Add a project file for each query in the 'sql' folder and make sure to set names to reflect the query file names.
 Paste in the queries.

 4. Adjust the variables in the _export step of the workflow to configure your database, tablemap_table, and email_warnings reciepients._